 Since my daughter is just starting to learn multiplication, I set up the activity to show how multiplication is related to addition.
 However, if you have a younger child, you can have them match numbers only, or an addition equation to a sum.

 All done with this nature-inspired Fine Motor Math Activity with Hole-Punched leaves!
 And all of it was completely free!
-Yay for saving money while learning!
+Yay for saving money and being environmentally conscious while learning!

 5. Free play time!

 I love seeing how the kids explore with nature activities on their own!
 My son had fun threading branches through the holes and as well as the tail of his Schleich toy kangaroo!
 This is an important way for kids to discover which objects are too big and small for the hole, the shape of each hole (eg, circle), and the delicate properties of the leaf (eg will tear if not gentle).